Ryan-T-Jones/ProfessionalPractice2/README.md

 to run the chatbot:
 download the files into a folder labelled chatbot on your C drive open command line and type the command 'python C:/chatbot/Main.py'

+When greeted with a login prompt, the base username and password is:
+'Username'
+'Password'
+These can later be updated and deleted once onto the software